 There is no easy way to quickly convert a Google Doc into Markdown or HTML using Google’s built-in tools.
+Previously, when I edited a blog post or my newsletter for writers, I had to put documents through other apps to get them ready for the web.

 How does it work?